codama-idl/codama/packages/nodes/docs/InstructionNode.md

 });
 ```

-### An instruction with nested versionned instructions
+### An instruction with nested versioned instructions

 ```ts
 instructionNode({